Gustav Adolf Wilhelm von Ingenheim

-Gustav Adolf Wilhelm Graf von Ingenheim (2 January 1789, Berlin – 4 September 1855, Wiesbaden) was a prominent German art collector.
+Gustav Adolf Wilhelm Graf von Ingenheim (2 January 1789, Berlin – 4 September 1855, Wiesbaden) was a German art collector.

 Biography

-He was the son of King Friedrich Wilhelm II of Prussia and his morganatic wife, Julie von Voss, who had been given the title "Countess Ingenheim".
+He was the son of King Friedrich Wilhelm II of Prussia and his morganatic wife, Julie von Voss, who had been given the title "Countess von Ingenheim".
 She died of consumption two months after he was born.
 Upon turning twenty-one, he became a Royal Chamberlain.
 Following the German campaign of 1813, he was awarded the Iron Cross.
 Three years later, he was named a Privy Councilor, in service to his half-brother, King Friedrich Wilhelm III.

 It was at then that he decided to devote his life to his true passion, art, and began acquiring a collection.
 In pursuit of that goal, he lived in Italy from 1816 to 1818, and again from 1822, purchasing works for the newly established museums in Berlin, as well as for himself.
 He also hosted a salon that alternated between Rome and Berlin, while cultivating contacts with well known contemporary artists, such as Johann Erdmann Hummel, Aloys Hirt, Christian Daniel Rauch and Karl Friedrich Schinkel.
 In addition, he supported Moritz Daniel Oppenheim and Franz Ludwig Catel with his own commissions and secured funds for the archaeological research being conducted by Eduard Gerhard.